Beatrice Galilee: Architecture curator at the Metropolitan Museum of Art

 Between 2014 and 2019 Galilee was the first curator of architecture at the Met.

 During her tenure, Galilee was noted for commission rooftop installations by Cornelia Parker ("PsychoBarn", a red barn structure influenced by the Alfred Hitchcock film "Psycho") and Adrían Villa Rojas.
 The installations attracted large audiences and were critically acclaimed.

 Galilee also convened a popular series of one-day conferences at the Met, under the title "In Our Time: A Year of Architecture in a Day", for architects, artists, curators, and writers from across the field of art and design.
 Reviewing the third and final edition in Artforum, Tatum Dooley praised "the imaginativeness and diversity of the projects chosen [under] the curatorial vision" of Galilee, but wrote that "the large demand of the event makes me wonder if it would be better spread out over a weekend."
 The conference format Galilee developed at the Met would soon be translated to The World Around.

 The World Around

 After leaving the Met, Galilee co-founded The World Around, a global design conference by the slogan "Architecture's Now, Near, and Next", where she is the chief curator and executive director.
 The platform hosts regular summits in a format similar to that which Galilee developed for "A Year of Architecture in a Day" at the Met, partnering with institutions including the Solomon R. Guggenheim Museum and Het Nieuwe Instituut.

 In 2022 The World Around announced the Young Climate Prize, offering mentorship to 25 climate designers between the ages of 13 and 25.
-The mentoring programme will include former The World Around speakers and other designers, curators, writers and artists, including the UN special envoy for International Water Affairs, Henk Ovink, and multimedia artist David O'Reilly.
+The mentoring program will include former The World Around speakers and other designers, curators, writers and artists, including the UN special envoy for International Water Affairs, Henk Ovink, and multimedia artist David O'Reilly.